 Its been 2 months since the last episode and Shy’s tour is on hold due to his exhaustion.
 Consequently this results in Susie and Midge rushing around New York, hailing cabs and doing radio gigs to make some money.
 You gotta work hard to play hard!

 Back at Moishe’s, the family huddle around the dinner table where we learn they had to fire Zelda.
 Even worse, both Abe and Rose are struggling to find their place in the world.
-In a bid to try and rekindle their passion, Abe heads back to campus and laments his affect on them, taking the reigns of a lecture and telling the students his ego got in the way of teaching.
+In a bid to try and rekindle their passion, Abe heads back to campus and laments his affect on them, taking the reins of a lecture and telling the students his ego got in the way of teaching.
 At the same time, Rose pretends everything is normal, returning to her usual hang out spot and drinking tea.

 Tessie phones Susie and tells her their Mum is being moved into a nursing home, however it soon becomes apparent that her gambling problem is escalating, as she’s forced to cough up $40 and has to scrounge that money from the others in the room.